chef/automate/components/docs-chef-io/content/automate/disclosure_panel_and_banner.md

 Customize your Chef Automate installation with a **Disclosure Panel** to add critical information about your unique environment on the sign-in page and a **Banner** at the top of every page to highlight important information.

 ## Disclosure Panel

 The **Disclosure Panel** is a space where you can add custom content to the Chef Automate sign-in page.
-Use this panel to display information, such as a message, warning, or instructions, that is during the sign-in process.
+Use this panel to display information, such as a message, warning, or instructions, that appears during the sign-in process.

 An example disclosure panel: